How to handle fuel contamination in jet and diesel fuel

 FUELSTAT® 15-minute jet fuel test

-Easy immunoassay testing that finds all dangerous microbes in aviation fuel.
+Easy immunoassay antibody testing that finds all dangerous microbes in aviation fuel.

 What happens when microbial contamination is left to grow unchecked?